tsaah/word-histogram/README.md

 	- It is running in a separate thread.
 	- It provides latest data snapshots roughly every 16 milliseconds.
 	- It uses queued connections and c++20 atomics features in order to be interacted with.
-- UniquePriorityQueue class
+- TopWordStorage class
-	- It is a customized std::priority_queue that is able to incrementally track top frequently used words.
+	- It has hash that track occurrence of every word
+	- It has a threshold value that tracks minimum word occurrence that is good enough for top 15* (it is not that accurate but it allows for early returns)
+	- It has a map of counts to set of words, where each set and map sizes are kept at 15 (so it actually keeps 15 to 225 top used words, it could be more precise but with a performance tradeoff)
+	- It can construct a vector of top 15 words with a linear scan